Coronavirus support bubbles and childcare bubbles

 Who can I form a support bubble with?

-But there are some things to consider before you decide to form a support bubble:
+There are some things to consider before you decide to form a support bubble:

-- You can travel to and form another household in your support bubble, but it's still best to avoid public transport.
+- You can travel to and from another household in your support bubble, but it's still best to avoid public transport.
 It might therefore be easier to be in a support bubble with a household local to you.

 - The more people you spend time with, the higher the risk of infection from coronavirus.
 So while there are no rules on the size of the household you can join up with, it's safer to make a support bubble with a smaller group of people.